Faster Randomized Methods for Orthogonality Constrained Problems: Preliminaries

 Another example of the relation between metric selection and the resulting optimization method, is the well-known Newton's method, which can be viewed as Riemannian gradient descent where the Riemannian metric is chosen to be the Euclidean Hessian.
 In particular, Newton's method can be derived as Riemannian optimization on the Hessian manifold derived from $\R^{d}$ based on the objective function $f$.
 That is, if the goal is to minimize $f$, on the manifold $\R^{d}$, while imposing the metric $\dotprodX{\cdot}{\cdot}{\nabla^{2}f(\x)}$.
 Note that this is a valid metric whenever $f$ is sufficiently smooth and $\nabla^{2}f(\x)$ is a SPD matrix for all $\x\in\R^{d}$.
 For minimizing $f(\x)=\frac{1}{2}\x^{\T}\matA\x-\b^{\T}\x$ (i.e., solving $\matA\x=\b$), the Euclidean Hessian is $\matA$, which is the best preconditioner in terms of iteration count, so preconditioning can be viewed as approximating the Newton iteration.
 Unfortunately, forming the Hessian and its inverse might be costly in many large-scale computations.
 Thus, it is desirable to form some computationally cheap approximation of it. \fi \fi

 In this paper, we propose to utilize randomized preconditioning to accelerate the solution of orthogonality constrained problems by using Riemannian preconditioning.
 Optimization problems under generalized orthogonality constraints can be written as Riemannian optimization problems on the generalized Stiefel manifold.
-The standard Riemannian metric for the generalized Stifel manifold (e.g., \cite{EAS98,manopt}) is
+The standard Riemannian metric for the generalized Stiefel manifold (e.g., \cite{EAS98,manopt}) is

 The use of this metric has two possible shortcomings.
-First, it might might not be the optimal metric with respect to convergence of Riemannian optimization methods.
+First, it might not be the optimal metric with respect to convergence of Riemannian optimization methods.
 Second, and more relevant for this paper, the computation of most Riemannian components requires taking products of $\matB^{-1}$ with a vector.
-Computing $\matB$ and/or factorizing is in many cases as costly as solving the problem diectly, e.g., for CCA (see Section~\ref{sec:Randomized-preconditioning-for-CCA}).
+Computing $\matB$ and/or factorizing is in many cases as costly as solving the problem directly or even solving it via standard iterative methods, e.g., for CCA (see Section~\ref{sec:Randomized-preconditioning-for-CCA}).

-In order to overcome these shortcoming, we leverage our recently developed geometric components for the generalized Stiefel manifold with a Riemannian metric which is based on a preconditioning scheme $\matX\mapsto\matM_{\matX}$ instead of $\matB$ \cite{shustin2021randomized}.
+In order to overcome these shortcomings, we leverage our recently developed geometric components for the generalized Stiefel manifold with a Riemannian metric which is based on a preconditioning scheme $\matX\mapsto\matM_{\matX}$ that maps a $\matX\in\stiefelB(p,d)$ to an SPD matrix $\matM_{\matX}\in \R^{d\times d}$, instead using the standard metric defined by $\matB$ \cite{shustin2021randomized}.
 In this paper, we apply a preconditioning scheme independent of $\matX$, i.e., $\matM_{\matX}\coloneqq\matM$ for all $\matX\in\stiefel_{\matB}(p,d)$ (see Section \ref{sec:rand-precond}).
 As a reference we summarize (without proofs) in Table \ref{tab:gen_Stiefel_comps} the various geometric components developed in~\cite{shustin2021randomized}.

 In addition, we also address optimization problems that are constrained on a product of generalized Stiefel manifolds such as CCA.
-In this case, the Riemannian components of the generalized Stiefel manifold can be generalized to be the Riemannian components of a product of generalized Stiefel manifolds in a straightforward way (see Section \ref{sec:Randomized-preconditioning-for-CCA}).
+In this case, the Riemannian components of the generalized Stiefel manifold can be generalized to be the Riemannian components of a product of generalized Stiefel manifolds in a straightforward way~\cite{shustin2021randomized}.